-The counterparty default risk of the savings-linked mortgage loans ('Spaarlossen') depends on the counterparty.
-For 32% of the portfolio, the counterparties are Special Purpose Vehicles.
-The risk is limited due to the robust quality of the mortgages in the Special Purpose Vehicles in combination with the tranching. a.s.r. has a cession-retrocession agreement with the counterparty for 62% of the portfolio, for which the risk is limited.
-Effectively, a.s.r. recognises the underlying receivable from the counterparty (or in the case of insolvency of the counterparty the mortgage loans transfers as collateral), mitigating the counterparty default risk of the savings-linked mortgage loans.
+The counterparty default risk of the savings-linked mortgage loans ("Spaarlossen") depends on the collateral aggreement with the counterparty.
+For 13% of the portfolio, the counterparties are Special Purpose Vehicles.
+The risk is limited due to the robust quality of the mortgages in the Special Purpose Vehicles in combination with the tranching. a.s.r. has a cession-retrocession agreement with the counterparty for 84% of the portfolio, for which the risk is limited.
+Effectively, a.s.r. receives the underlying mortgage loans as collateral, mitigating the counterparty default risk of the savings-linked mortgage loans.
+Finally 6% of the portfolio has no collateral agreement at all.